Sohail8095/project/README.md

 # Automating Installation of Below Software Packages

-This is a brief for the automatic installation of the sofware packages such as NVM, Node, Docker, Docker Compose, Openssl and Git
+This is a brief illustration with regards to the automatic installation of the sofware packages such as NVM, Node, Docker, Docker Compose, Openssl and Git using scripting.

 The files for the automation is written in 'Shell Scripting' language.
 These are installed in Ubuntu Server 16.04 LTS.

-# Prerequisite
+Parent script is the ```master.sh``` script which internally invokes the other child scripts over ssh onto defined hostnames in order to execute the respective installations.

+## Prerequisite(s)

 After launching two servers in ubuntu, we have to establish a connection between these servers.
-Such that if werun a script in one server it will automatically installed in another one.
+Such that if we run a script in one server it will automatically get installed in another one.

-For establishing connection
+Below are the set of commands for generating the rsa keys of server:

 ```console
 ssh-keygen -t rsa